realJohnAdex/binary_trees/README.md

 ## Authors

-This repository is maintained by [John Adeyinka Ajayi](https://github.com/realJohnAdex) and [Collaborator's Name](https://github.com/collaborator-username).
+This repository is maintained by:[John Adeyinka Ajayi](https://github.com/realJohnAdex) and [Onyedikachi Ejim](https://github.com/KachiEjim).